US election: Indian Americans on their way up – DW – 09/19/2024

 "What I found in my research, and other studies have found as well, is that coming from a democratic country means that you're more likely to be civically engaged than if you come from an authoritarian or autocratic regime."

-In other words, Ramakrishnan said, having experience in terms of competitive elections or competitive party systems in an ancestral homeland, goes a long way towards political engagement in the adoptive country.
+In other words, Ramakrishnan said, having experience in terms of competitive elections or competitive party systems in an ancestral homeland goes a long way toward political engagement in the adoptive country.

 And being a relatively wealthy and highly educated voter group helps that engagement as well, as politically-minded Indian Americans are able to access resources and fundraise from within the community.